How to Create a Basic Architecture Diagram

 - You can position the generated entities and change their colors via the Inspector.

-- You can also change position and color of shapes via action script at visualization and visual item level.
+- You can also change the position and color of shapes via action script at visualization and visual item level.
 In the New Edit Dialog of the Visualization or visual item on the behavior tab in the action script field, fill in the following and the entity will turn green:

 - scColorEntity([entityid], [entityname], [bordercolor], [fillcolor]); Either use the id or the name (the name does not need to be unique)

 - scPositionEntity([entityid], [entityname], x, y);

-- To publish the diagram in the content viewer you need to change the publication status of the diagram (visualization) to published publicly, meaning that everyone who is logged into your account and goes to the content viewer can access the visualization.
+- To publish the diagram in the Viewer you need to change the publication status of the diagram (visualization) to published publicly, meaning that everyone who is logged into your account and goes to the Viewer can access the visualization.

 - To share your diagram worldwide in channel: Select the diagram in the explorer and click on share.
 Fill in a title and text and choose a channel, to publish the diagram in.
 Click OK.
 You now have shared your diagram in a channel.

 - Be sure to create different versions of your diagram.